-While not as common, for individuals that are particularly vulnerable to slip and fall accidents, such as senior citizens that have fragile bones, slip and fall accidents can even cause death.
+For individuals who are particularly vulnerable to slip and fall accidents, such as seniors, slip and fall accidents can even cause death.

-Anyone can be injured in an accident from young children to adults.
-There can be other plaintiffs as well—family members and spouses can also be plaintiffs in these types of actions and they are called Family Law Act plaintiffs.
-Usually, they are included as plaintiffs in a case where there is a loss of care, guidance, and companionship or a loss of shared family income as a result of the injury to the plaintiff.
+Anyone can be injured in an accident, from young children to adults.
+There can be other plaintiffs, as well.
+Family members and spouses, called Family Law Act plaintiffs, are usually included in a case where there is a loss of care, guidance and companionship or a loss of shared family income as a result of the injury to the plaintiff.

 As for the defendants, anyone who is deemed an occupier can be a defendant.
 Owners of a property where an accident occurred are commonly included as a defendant in a slip and fall case.
-A property manager, somebody that the owner has hired to manage the property and make sure a property is safe, can commonly be included as a defendant in a slip and fall case.
+A property manager, someone the owner has hired to manage the property and make sure it’s safe, is one example of an occupier.

-In the case of a slip and fall accident as a result of winter conditions, a winter maintenance contractor can commonly be included as a defendant.
-Where an owner hired a winter maintenance contractor to take care of the property and the slip and fall accident occurs.
+In the case of a slip and fall incidents that are a result of harsh winter conditions, a winter maintenance contractor can also find themselves involved in a claim, as he or she was hired to take care of the property.

-An elderly person who sustained an injury in a slip and fall accident may, however, be faced with the argument by an insurance company that there their damages for pain and suffering are worth less because of their age.
-Courts have rejected this argument on a number of occasions and recognized the Golden Years Doctrine.
-This doctrine places greater economic value on the remaining years of pain and suffering of an elderly person as compared to the increased life expectancy of a younger person with similar injuries.
+An elderly person who sustained an injury in a slip and fall accident, meanwhile, may be faced with the argument by an insurance company that their damages for pain and suffering are worth less because of their age.
+Courts have rejected this argument on a number of occasions in recognition of the Golden Years Doctrine, which places greater economic value on the remaining years of pain and suffering of an elderly person as compared to the increased life expectancy of a younger person with similar injuries.

-To have a legitimate slip and fall accident claim, the slip and fall must have caused injury, and it must have been caused by the negligence or lack of care of another person.
+To have a legitimate slip and fall accident claim, the slip and fall must have caused injury and that injury must have been caused by the negligence or lack of care of another person.
 For instance, if a person is walking in a mall and trips over their own shoelace, there is no eligible claim for a slip and fall accident.
 The individual was responsible for making sure their shoelaces were tied properly, and no one owed them a duty of care.

 Time is of the essence in any slip and fall accident case, but this is particularly true in Toronto.
 While accident victims often have two years from the date of injury to file a claim, there are circumstances, depending on the entity that owns the property, where written notice is required.

-An example of this are claims that occur on “highways” which are owned by the City of Toronto or any other municipality.
-In these circumstances, accident victims may have only ten days to give written notice.
-It is not always clear what is city property, and what is not.
+An example of this are claims that occur on “highways” that are owned by the City of Toronto or any other municipality.
+In these circumstances, accident victims may have only 10 days to give written notice.
+It is not always clear what is city property and what is not.